Curriculum Development And Instruction – edd548 (3 credits)

-This course focuses on instructional strategies and curriculum development, including the alignment to state and national standards.
-Participants examine the history of curriculum development and school reform.
-Implementation, assessment methods, textbook and material selection, and the adaptation of technology into curriculum are also explored.
+This course focuses on curriculum development and instructional strategies for K-12 educators.
+Participants examine the history of curriculum development, the role of curriculum in education, and the alignment of curriculum to state and national standards.
+School reform, curriculum implementation, assessment methods, textbook and material selection, and the adaptation of technology into curriculum are also explored.

 Managing Curriculum and School Reform